Danielgol/HME-VAS/README.md

 highlights which annotator was used to write the equation.
 (This file is going to be added soon)

+## The Augmentation Data Generator:
+In `augmentation` folder contains a script that creates new binarized images of vertical equations.
+As it is said on the paper, it can be used to improve the results of the object detection training.

 ## The Code:
 The code is divided in two steps, which are the following: